 (Hiking to the Ak-Sai waterfall)

-The valley of the Ala-Archa River is one of the main attractions in the vicinity of Bishkek.
+The valley of the Ala-Archa River is one of the most beautiful views in the vicinity of Bishkek.
 It flows in a picturesque gorge of the same name, which is located in the central part of the Kyrgyz Ala-Too Ridge 40 kilometers south of Bishkek.
 The length of the gorge is more than 35 kilometers and it is the largest of all in the Kyrgyz Ridge.
-Here, in a narrow valley of the usual at first glance mountain river there are so many beautiful landscapes, waterfalls and unusual rock forms and such a rich flora and fauna that many consider this region to be a symbol of the Kyrgyz Range.
+Here, in a narrow valley of the usual at first glance mountain river there are so many beautiful landscapes, waterfalls and unusual rock forms and such a rich flora and fauna, that many consider this region to be a symbol of the Kyrgyz Range.

 Here you can find more than 1,100 plant species, about a third of the flora of Kyrgyzstan, including 70 species of trees and shrubs.
 The name of the gorge is translated as “colorful archa”.
 Archa is a juniper, which can be both tree like and hemispherical.

 The Ala-Archa Gorge is a Mecca for climbers from all around the world.
 For people, who are not interested in climbing the mountain tops, there are also a lot of interesting things, such as the waterfall located at an altitude of 2,700 meters in the Ak-Sai side gorge.
 You will hike with pleasure to it.
 You can make a lot of beautiful photos.
 If you are very lucky, you will see a herd of ibexes, peacefully grazing on the slopes, or boldly jumping on the cliffs, overfed marmots, nimble funny pikas and other living creatures.